easygoldenlaundry/laundry-app/DEPLOYMENT.md

 # 🚀 Deployment Guide - Database Connection Optimization

+## ⚡ Critical: Health Check Timeout Fix

+**FIXED**: The app no longer runs the database seeder on startup, which was causing Render health checks to timeout.

+- The seeder has been removed from `start.sh` to allow the server to start immediately
+- Run `seed_only.sh` as a **one-time manual job** after deployment to initialize the database
+- This prevents the 5-second health check timeout issue

 ## 🔧 Database Connection Issues Fixed

 The "MaxClientsInSessionMode: max clients reached" error has been resolved with optimized database connection pooling.